Now's the time: three bottles of 1774 vintage wine on sale in France - Journal du Cameroun

 A panel of two-dozen wine professionals had already gotten a taste of the bottles at a tasting in 1994, when they discerned notes of “walnuts, spices, curry, cinnamon, vanilla and dried fruits”, rating it a 9.4 out of 10.

-The bottles will cap the sale of 102 top Vin Jaunes from Jura on Saturday, while connoisseurs can also bid for a rare white wine from Arbois — a younger bottle, though, from 1811.
+The bottles will cap the sale of 102 top wines from Jura on Saturday, when connoisseurs can also bid for a rare white wine from Arbois — a younger bottle, though, from 1811.